-The new Drehbuchakademie curriculum has been designed to develop the key skills necessary for a screenwriter to work in the current audiovisual environment.
+The curriculum scriptwriting has been designed to develop the key skills necessary for a screenwriter to work in the current audiovisual environment.

 We aim to enhance the individual writer’s craft and creativity in equal measure.
 Taking up to 10 students a year, we are looking for fresh, diverse and original voices.
 We encourage candidates may have had experience in other kinds of writing, whether fiction, theatre or journalism.

 The screenwriter needs techniques to develop stories that are engaging, exciting and provocative.
 This toolbox can be applied to all formats, whether feature, television or web series.

 Our teachers are experienced working professionals drawn from over the world who offer students a range of approaches to help solve their creative problems.